 We want to be very clear when we state, that creating a contractor relationship between two countries is not employment.
 In fact referring to the person as an employee can trigger a workplace audit, where your company may be held liable for taxes, contributions, fines and more.
 To understand the differences between an employee and contractor, in an international setting, in more detail please look at this post.

-International Professional Employer Organization (PEO) and Foreign Subsidiary as a Service (FSaaS) are “employer of record solutions.”
-An employer of record EOR) solution means a third-party company hires your employees in the target country to allow for contractual enforceability and compliance.
-This relationship essentially piggy-backs on the existing EOR’s company to enable true employment.
-EOR is one component of International PEO and FSaaS, they also typically handle all HR functions such as international payroll, benefits administration, employment contracts, terminations, etc. Employee liabilities and day-to-day management responsibilities remain with the client (your) company.
+An Employer of Record (EoR) solution means a third-party company hires your employees in the target country to allow for contractual enforceability and compliance.
+This relationship essentially piggy-backs on the existing EoR’s company to enable true employment.
+EoR handles all HR functions such as international payroll, benefits administration, employment contracts, terminations, etc. Employee liabilities and day-to-day management responsibilities remain with the client (your) company.

 Working with contractors can be risky, be safe and use FSaaS to establish a legal presence in a country by way of EOR.
 This will ensure enforceability regarding IP protection and autonomy.